 It was by pure luck that I found the senders of this message in a bottle, which I found in 2011:

-It came from this sailboat:
+It came from this sailboat in 2004:

 The bottle had taken up residence in my home as the months and years slid by and I was unable to locate the senders.
 Finally, after moving across the country and unpacking the bottle from a box, I looked at it with new eyes.
 I decided to search again, using every piece of information I could glean from the message.
 The most obvious piece is the name of the boat: Sara II.

 Now, you might be thinking: How many Sara IIs can there be in the world?
 A surprising number, it turns out.
 Makes you wonder what happened to all the first Sara boats out there!

 I googled and googled and did the standard exhausting research of tracking down message in a bottle senders.
 And, as sometimes happens, one day the clouds just broke, and I found them.

 There was a boat called Sara II listed on a cruising club forum, and the owner was looking to take on a small crew for a voyage–so I emailed the given address.